Empower. Engage. Enact.

 The use and threat of nuclear weapons pose a grave risk to human rights, including the right to life, health, and a safe environment.
 By working towards a world free of nuclear weapons, we are also working to protect and promote fundamental human rights for all!

 • No!
 The summit is FREE for all students and teachers.
 This covers nutrition breaks, lunch, and dinner.
+But please register early, as space is limited!
+We usually cannot accommodate everyone who wishes to attend.

 • You will have the opportunity to: